1 - Overview

 6 - Ortlerhauptkamm / Cresta Principale dell'Ortles

-Google Terrain map of Ortlerhauptkamm / Cresta Principale dell'Ortles.
-Zoom in to see the mountain names
+Terrain map of Ortlerhauptkamm / Cresta Principale dell'Ortles

 The Ortler / Ortles Group is one of the largest mountain ranges of the eastern Alps and also one of its tallest.
 Out of its ten (or eleven) subgroups the smallest but in no way least important one is located in its centre - a single ridge running north to south: Ortlerhauptkamm / Cresta Principale dell'Ortles (Ortler main ridge).
 It contains the two highest mountains of the group, Königspitze / Gran Zebru and obviously Ortler / Ortles.
 Together with Monte Zebru they form the famous Ortler / Ortles trinity (see signature picture).
 In addition to these three high mountains there are half a dozen lesser ones, mainly on the northern and southern part of the ridge but also on the shorter and steeper side ridges.